Commissioning

 You have built or inherited a team of strong individuals.
 They show up, they deliver, they are not in crisis.
 Something is off.
 The pattern is hard to name.
 You want an honest read before deciding what to do about it.

-Each member responds in fifteen to twenty minutes.
-The debrief is sixty minutes, with you.
+Each member responds in about twenty minutes, once.
+Your debrief is sixty minutes, with me.

 What you walk away with

 Every member rates the team honestly.
 Anonymously.
 Things they wouldn't say at a stand-up.
-The questions are sharp enough that most people finish thinking they should have been asked sooner.
+The questions ask what rarely gets asked in the room.

-A 21-page read that names what is actually true about your team, with language you can use.
+A written read that names what your team actually thinks, in language you can take into the room.

 Sixty minutes, just the two of us.
 We sit with the picture and find the move that would actually shift it.